tomcw/mb-audit/README.md

 - add more tests
   - eg. 6522: write to IFR.T1/2 on same cycle as underflow, resulting in IFR.T1/2=0 in the ISR
   - eg. Mockingboard: check INACTIVE state is emulated

+### Acknowledgements

+Thanks to Andrew Roughan for his help with testing against his MEGA Audio and single-6522 clone cards.